 Alphacrucis College (AC) is registered with the Australian Commonwealth Government as a Higher Education Provider, offering courses at sub-graduate, undergraduate, graduate and higher degree research level recognised by Tertiary Education Quality Standards Agency (TEQSA) (ID: PRV12006).
 AC is authorised to self-accredit courses of study at Australian Qualification Framework (AQF) Levels 5-10 in Business and Management, Teacher Education, and Philosophy and Religious Studies under section 41 of the Tertiary Education Quality Standards Agency Act 2011.
 Courses of study outside these narrow fields are accredited by TEQSA directly.
-All of AC's teacher training programs have been accredited by the NSW Education Standards Authority (NESA, formerly BOSTES) and AC's Bachelor of Business (Accounting) is accredited by CPA Australia and AC's counselling courses have been accredited by TEQSA and NESA (formerly BOSTES).
+All of AC's teacher training programs have been accredited by the NSW Education Standards Authority (NESA, formerly BOSTES) and AC's Bachelor of Business (Accounting) is accredited by CPA Australia and AC's counselling courses have been accredited with the Australian Counselling Association (ACA).

 AC is also an approved VET Provider.
 AC is registered as a Registered Training Organisation (RTO) (Provider Code: 90525) with the Australian Skills Quality Authority (ASQA) and is the developer and owner of several courses accredited through ASQA.
 ASQA is the national regulator for Australia’s vocational education and training sector.
 For more information on AC VET courses, go to training.gov.au (TGA).

 AC is listed on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) (Provider Code: 00958A).

-AC is approved for Austudy, Abstudy, Youth Allowance, CRICOS, FEE-HELP and VET Student Loans.
+AC is approved for Austudy, Abstudy, Youth Allowance, FEE-HELP and VET Student Loans.

 AC is a founding member of and is accredited with the Asia Pacific Theological Association (APTA).
 This Association is a cooperative effort among the Assemblies of God Bible schools and other Pentecostal/Charismatic schools in the Asia Pacific region, to provide assistance in the development and effectiveness of their ministry training programs. (www.apta-schools.org).